maximshushakov/code-challenges/README.md

-# FE challenges
+# Code challenges
-Solutions for some of FE coding challenges
+Solutions for some of coding challenges

 ### 1. Find a list
 Implement an `indexOf` like function for lists